While Emma Darwin's marriage to first cousin Charles Darwin may have been a happy one, it demonstrated the dark consequences of inbreeding.

 Perhaps Galton’s fears weren’t unwarranted, because 38 out of the 62 descendants of Charles and Emma’s grandfather did not have children who survived past childhood.
 And as for Queen Victoria, her own inbred children and grandchildren resulted in the spreading of hemophilia throughout the royal houses of Europe.

 Nevertheless, the marriage went off without a hitch in January 1839 in a ceremony officiated by yet another cousin, Reverend John Allen Wedgwood.
+Emma Wedgwood was officially Emma Darwin.

 Emma Darwin’s Life With Charles

 By all accounts, the marriage between Emma Darwin and Charles was a happy one, despite the fact that she was rather religious and often distraught over her science-focused husband’s spiritual doubts.
-Charles’ father had actually warned him not to mention his more blasphemous ideas to his future wife, but the biologist confided in his cousin anyway.
+Charles’ father had actually warned him not to mention his more blasphemous ideas to his future wife, but the biologist confided in his wife anyway.

 However, she still agreed to marry him, declaring, “He is the most open, transparent man I ever saw, and every word expresses his real thoughts.”
 Charles, in return, wrote that he thought she would “humanize me & soon teach me there is greater happiness, than building theories, & accumulating facts in silence & solitude.”